The GEARS Seminar

 The Glasgow Edinburgh Algebra Research Student seminar is an informal meeting between algebra PhD students and postdocs from Edinburgh, Heriot-Watt, and Glasgow universities.

 We meet roughly five times per year and give participants the opportunity to either speak about their research, or present an important paper in their area.
 These meetings normally take place in the late afternoon/evening and will alternate between Glasgow and Edinburgh.

-The GEARS seminar is currently organised by Jenny August, Simon Crawford, and Angela Tabiri.
+The GEARS seminar is currently organised by Jenny August, Ruth Reynolds, and Okke van Garderen.

-In previous years, the seminar has been organised by Tomasz Przezdziecki, Tim Weelinck, Noah White and Chris Campbell.
+In previous years, the seminar has been organised by Angela Tabiri, Simon Crawford, Tomasz Przezdziecki, Tim Weelinck, Noah White and Chris Campbell.